 Most homes have either interior insulation or exterior insulation, in some cases, there is no insulation present.
-While most people will argue which one is better, it really depends on the area where your home is and how long it is beeing in the sunlight’s direct path.
-Also one major part of what will cool off your room is from what kind of material your home has been built with, generally speaking, houses made of wood are fairly cool and houses made with brick and no insulation tend to absorb a lot of heat which will make the house into an oven during the summertime.
+While most people will argue which one is better, it really depends on the area where your home is and how long it is being in the sunlight’s direct path.
+Also, one major part of what will cool off your room is from what kind of material your home has been built with, generally speaking, houses made of wood are fairly cool and houses made with brick and no insulation tend to absorb a lot of heat which will make the house into an oven during the summertime.
 In addition to insulating your home, you can also use exterior paint to keep the house cool.
 If you want to know what items you should get for a prolonged power outage then check out my recent article Power outage grocery list ( Top 38 Items ).

 Ever noticed that empty rooms are much cooler than jam-packed ones, the reason for this is because there are very few objects or none at all inside the room which could absorb and radiate heat.
 This is also true for older houses which have higher than normal ceilings before electricity has been commercially available, people would build their homes with higher ceilings.
 Although in today’s jam-packed world this could be considered a waste of space, however, these high ceiling homes and buildings did an excellent job in cooling off the entire home and not just one room.

 If you have ever entered an older building you will notice that even during the summer these buildings are fairly cool, in some cases, it is uncomfortably cool.
 The more items you have in the room which you want to cool off the harder the process of cooling it off will be, as these items will block your ventilation attempts.
 In cases where the room is jam-packed to the ceiling, you will find it impossible to cool it off.